Dolma Ling Nunnery and Institute in northern India is a special place.

 My name is Brian Harris.
 My wife Paula and I have left legacy gifts in our wills for the Tibetan Nuns Project as a way of continuing our support of the essential role that Tibetan nuns play in the ongoing transmission of the Buddha’s teaching.

-Almost 30 years ago, in 1989, I travelled to India to take photographs and gather sound recordings for a special exhibition called India: Eye to Eye.
+Over 30 years ago, in 1989, I travelled to India to take photographs and gather sound recordings for a special exhibition called India: Eye to Eye.
 My journey took me to Dharamsala, the heart of the Tibetan exile community and home of His Holiness the Dalai Lama.

 It was on this trip that I encountered the Tibetan Nuns Project.
 The Tibetan Nuns Project would become one of the charitable organizations that I chose to help with my photographic projects.